-What's On Your Bucket List?
+What's On Your Fitness Goals Bucket List?

 Do 25 Pushups

 Start with modified pushups, resting on your knees as opposed to on the toes.
 Keep your back straight, abdominals tensed, and hips and butt down.
 Your chest should completely touch the floor without allowing your midsection to drop onto the floor.
 Gradually increase the number of reps as you build strength until you can hoist yourself up on your toes in traditional pushup form.
 (Or try this 30-day push-up challenge, which will coach you through it.)

 Run a 10K (6.2 Miles)

 Start gradually, increasing mileage by no more than 10 percent from the previous week, Miller says.
 Beginners should pick a race about three months down the road and ask others to train with them or look for a running group.
 (Start here: The 10K Training Plan for Beginners)

 Master 3 Yoga Poses